-- Manage and share information and knowledge to citizens and researchers about Latin American social memory.
-The website shows the activities of the network by means news, articles, and books of the member networks.
+- Manage and share information and knowledge with citizens and researchers about Latin American social memory.
+The website shows the activities of the network through news, articles, and books.

 - Coordination of events, conversations and conferences on social memory in Latin America from a global approach.
-Through the study groups, the networks provide a dialogue among researchers and members in conferences for the public interested.
+Through study groups and public activities, the network provides a dialogue among researchers and members.

-- Create an academic debate on the social memory in each of the countries of Latin America between several institutions and organizations in the world.
-One of the observatory’s aims is establishing institutional relations with different organizations.
+- Create an academic debate on the social memory in each Latin American country.
+One of the observatory’s aims is to establish institutional relations with different organizations.

 Marco Ensignia.
 Director of the Latin Memories Research Program IIPSS (Santiago, Chile)

 Alfredo Joignant.
-Full Professor of political science at the Universidad Diego Portales (Santiago, Chile)
+Professor of political science at the Universidad Diego Portales (Santiago, Chile)